7 Ways a Small Business Can Compete Against a Large Business

-A small business can create a passionate workforce by hiring people with great attitudes who are prepared to go the extra mile – because of the culture.
+A small business entrepreneur can create a passionate workforce by hiring people with great attitudes who are prepared to go the extra mile – because of the culture.
 Employees become like family.

 To compete, inspire your people and give them credit for their contribution.
 Involve them on a weekly basis who did well and what you do better as a collective workforce.

 Imagine you are traveling along the highway behind a huge truck and there is a roadblock ahead.
 It takes time for a large truck to stop, turn around and pick up speed again.
-A small car can stop, turn on a dime and hit the road again more quickly.
+A small car can stop, turn on a dime, and hit the road again more quickly.
 It’s the same with a larger business.
-For them to change their strategy, it takes time whereas a smaller business is more nimble and agile.
+For them to change their strategy, it takes time whereas a small business is more nimble and agile.

-When the market changes, savvy business people either anticipate the change or are quick to adapt to change.
+When the market changes, savvy entrepreneurs either anticipate the change or are quick to adapt to change.
 This is true of small business operators as they don’t have to go through a lot of red tape to bring about change.
 If things are going in the wrong direction, a small business can adapt to market conditions without a negative impact in a way larger businesses can’t.

 To compete, stay abreast of current market trends either through industry groups, forums including networking events.

 Larger business can’t be everything to everyone.
-If a small business operates in a niche market, in a unique location or offers a unique service, this can help them stand out from bigger competitors.
+If a small business operates in a niche market, in a unique location, or offers a unique service, this can help them stand out from bigger competitors.
 This is one of the reasons why developing a buyer persona and value proposition is so valuable as it helps smaller businesses understand who their ideal customers are and how they can differentiate themselves from their competitors.

 To compete, differentiate yourself.
 Carry items that are not readily available somewhere else.
 If you are a service business, offer a service that’s hard for larger businesses to replicate.

 If you believe people buy on price alone, why do some people buy a $1,000 watch when they can buy a $10 watch.
 Why do others buy a $1,000 suit when they can buy a $100 suit?
 Consider your own buying patterns.
-Do you always go for the cheapest, the most convenient, the best quality or do you buy because of the person serving you?
+Do you always go for the cheapest, the most convenient, the best quality, or do you buy because of the person serving you?

 To offer exceptional levels of service, ensure you involve all your employees asking for their ideas.
 If they are part of the solution, they will perform better at the coalface.
-Employees like feeling part of a team, part of a family and knowing how they perform in their role makes a difference.
+Employees like feeling part of a team, part of a family, and knowing how they perform in their role makes a difference.